jimishol/Pioneerspacesim_trading_economy/README.md

 For example ship designers could expose player’s current cargo to mission modules so as typical rewards to link with player’s profit earning abilities dynamically or they could define prerequisite tags in a way far better thatn that i did.

 Sorry, I didn't hear.
 Did you say "vain hopes"?
 It will show.

+**A descriptive [preview](https://github.com/jimishol/Pioneerspacesim_trading_economy/blob/main/docs/economy_mod_preview/preview.md) and a gift irrelevant constellation mode is added.** If you use constelation mod remeber at options to change dense of stars, from the default 100, to 18.